OpenCilk/www.opencilk.org/src/doc/reference/glossary/span.md

 title: Span
 tags: span
 ---

-The *span* is the fastest possible time to execute the computation on an unlimited number of processors, which corresponds to the sum of the times taken by the strands along a longest path in the trace, where “longest” means that each strand is weighted by its execution time.
-Such a longest path is called the *critical path* of the trace, and thus the span is the weight of the longest (weighted) path in the trace.
+The theoretically fastest execution time for a parallel program when run on an infinite number of {% defn "processor", "processors" %}, discounting overheads for communication and scheduling.
+Often denoted by $T_{\infty}$ in the literature, and sometimes called *critical-path length*.